FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Pokemon Mystery Dungeon Pathfinder 2e Concept for Scourge.md

 Trained in Reflex
 Expert in Will
 #### Skills
-Trained in
+Trained in Athletics
-Trained in a number of additional skills equal to  plus your Intelligence modifier
+Trained in a number of additional skills equal to 3 plus your Intelligence modifier
 #### Attacks
-Trained in
+Trained in simple and martial weapons, and unarmed attacks
-Trained in a number of additional skills equal to  plus your Intelligence modifier
-#### Defenses
+#### Defences
 Trained in light armour
 Trained in unarmoured defense
 #### Class DC